-Student records pertaining to this course are maintained in a secure location by the instructor of record.
+The instructor of record maintains student records pertaining to this course in a secure location.
 All records such as exams, answer sheets (with keys), and written papers submitted during the duration of the course are kept for at least one calendar year after course completion.
 Course work completed via the Blackboard online system, including grading information and comments, is also stored in a safe electronic environment for one year.
 You have a right to view your individual record; however, information about your records will not be divulged to other individuals without the proper written consent.
 You are encouraged to review the Public Information Policy and F.E.R.P.A.
-(Family Educational Rights and Privacy Act) laws and the university's policy in accordance with those mandates at the following link: https://essc.unt.edu/registrar/ferpa.html
+(Family Educational Rights and Privacy Act) laws and the university's policy in accordance with those mandates at the following link: http://essc.unt.edu/registrar/ferpa.html